Vocabulary development, Speaking and Listening and Drama

 Structures for teaching vocabulary development

-Through whole class reading and by developing the love of reading both at home and at school we aim to extend our children's vocabulary.
+A range of strategies are used to achieve this.
+Through a range of reading activities and by developing the love of reading both at home and at school we aim to extend our children's vocabulary.
 Our whole class reading lessons aim to extend our children's knowledge of tier 2 words and our knowledge rich topics aim to extend the children's understanding of tier 3 words.
 Each RE unit of work also begin with a discussion about the key vocabulary to be covered.

-To ensure the children are acutely aware of the tier 3 words needed to understand the topic they are studying we have developed the stages of knowing words sheet for each topic (for the driving topic and science topic).
+To ensure the children are acutely aware of the tier 3 words needed to understand the topic they are studying we have developed the stages of knowing words sheet for each unit of work..
 These are shared with the children at the start of a topic and referred to throughout the topic and at the end.

 Teachers ensure the continual development of pupils’ confidence and competence in spoken language.
 We recognise that the quality and variety of language that pupils hear and speak are key factors in developing their vocabulary, grammar and understanding for reading and writing.
 Pupils develop a capacity to explain their understanding of books and poems, and to prepare their ideas prior to writing.
 They are assisted in making their thinking clear to themselves and to others and teachers will ensure they build secure foundations by using discussion to probe and remedy misconceptions.
 Pupils are taught to understand and use the conventions for discussion and debate.